SteelCompendium/data-md-dse/Bestiary/Radenwight Maestro.md

   - Ranged
   distance: Ranged 15
   target: One creature
+  effects:
+  - name: Effect
-  effect: 'Until the end of their next turn, the target''s stamina can''t be reduced
-    below 1, their speed is doubled, and their next power roll is automatically a tier 3 result. '
+    effect: 'Until the end of their next turn, the target''s stamina can''t be reduced below 1, their speed is doubled, and their next power roll is automatically a tier 3 result. '
 - name: Rondo of Rat
   type: Villain Action
   cost: 3 VP